GabrielBonassi77/Spatial-Navigation-Data-Pipeline/README.md

 # Welcome to the Spatial Navigation Data Pipeline
-To get started please download Anaconda if not already installed.
-Note that this data pipeline is meant for analysis of motion data obtained from video via DeepLabCut (DLC).
-This repository will not explain how to use DLC, so visit https://github.com/DeepLabCut/DeepLabCut to download and learn how to use the library. https://docs.anaconda.com/anaconda/install/windows/
+To get started please download Anaconda if not already installed. https://docs.anaconda.com/anaconda/install/windows/

+Note: that this data pipeline is meant for analysis of motion data obtained from video via DeepLabCut (DLC).
+This repository will not explain how to use DLC, so visit https://github.com/DeepLabCut/DeepLabCut to download and learn how to use the library.

 From the Anaconda Home Page, click on Jupyter Notebook.
 You must install it if using Anaconda for the first time.